 For the 2021-2022 hunting season, the Department will use an online lottery for the opening portion of the virtual blind site licensing process to issue blind sites for waterfowl hunting.
 The procedure provides each participant with an equal chance to receive an electronic place “in line” to obtain a site at a designated location to hunt waterfowl in state waters.
 This process ensures a fair opportunity for all interested participants.

 After the opening days, licensing for all counties will occur by appointment only.
-Customers may begin making appointments through the department’s website on August 18 for virtual meetings that will begin August 23.
+Customers may begin making appointments through the department’s website on August 18 for virtual meetings that will begin August 23 and may only make one appointment per day.
 Customers who schedule an appointment will receive an email that includes a link to communicate with a DNR staff person at the appropriate date and time through Microsoft Teams.
 Owners of riparian property in Kent and Queen Anne’s counties, where only landowners or those with the written permission of the landowner may register sites, should make appointments during this period.

 As described above, hunters who have won a place in the lottery, or those who make an appointment for remaining blind sites after the lottery, will be emailed an invitation to a virtual meeting with a DNR staff person.
 The email will be from an address that is formatted as OBSL.firstname.lastname@example.org, with the name of the county for which you applied in the lottery so please keep your eyes open for this invitation in both inboxes and spam/junk folders.
 The invitation will be for a specific date and time and may not be changed.